juji/react-dnd-drop/README.md

 }
 ```

-on `mouseDown`, mouse movement (or touch) gets tracked by the overlay, which style can be ovverriden with `overlayStyle`:
+on `mouseDown`, mouse movement (or touch movement) gets tracked by the overlay, which style can be ovverriden with `overlayStyle`:
 ```js
 {
   backgroundColor:'transparent',